 In the cemeteries of Finland and Iceland, the tombs are decorated with Christmas lights.
 The cemetery turns from a gloomy place into a warm and friendly-looking one over the Christmas holidays.

 In Bulgaria and Belarus, they also think about those who have passed away.
 After the Christmas feast, they leave everything on the table, in case the spirits of the departed get hungry during the night.

 Lithuanians add an extra place at the table if someone has passed away recently, and sometimes they light a candle in their memory, according to their Christmas customs.

 Caga Tió in Andorra and Spain

-In Andorra and in Spain’s Catalonia region, you will meet Caga Tió, which is a so-called… poop-log.
-It’s actually a wooden log, with two legs in its front side, where a happy face is usually painted.
-He also has a cute red knitted traditional Catalan hat, called a barretina, and a blanket on his back to keep him warm.
+In Andorra and Spain’s Catalonia region, you will meet Caga Tió, which is a so-called… poop log.
+It’s just a wooden log, with two legs on its front side, where a happy face is usually painted.
+He also has a cute red-knitted traditional Catalan hat, called a barretina, and a blanket on his back to keep him warm.